valoni01/valoni01/README.md

 - 🤔 I’m looking for help with anything Angular
 - 💬 Ask me about Angular and ofcourse some data engineering questions

 - ⚡ Fun fact: I love to Sing and play Chess.
-I love Leonard Cohen *Everybody Knows*
+I love Leonard Cohen And Brymo

 Twitter: @LawdValoni